PHASE 1: Launch a Pet Wants Event-Based Mobile Franchise Model

 Third party referrals happen organically as customers and local pet organizations learn the value of Pet Wants and recommend you to their friends, clients and members.
 This builds the brand quickly and establishes your new business in the pet-loving community.

-That’s the path Caonex and Javier hope to take by the end of 2018.
-They’re growing their delivery business and increasing Pet Wants visibility throughout their area, and the partners definitely see the value of the retail establishment.
-While their business is thriving, Caonex says they recognize the value of opening a Pet Wants retail franchise location in Miami, where numerous neighborhoods offer the kind of pedestrian, pet-friendly traffic that could drive sales even higher.
+Caonex and Javier are growing their delivery business and increasing Pet Wants visibility throughout their area, and the partners definitely see the value of the retail establishment.
+While their business is thriving, Caonex says they recognize the value of opening a Pet Wants retail franchise location in an area where numerous neighborhoods offer the kind of pedestrian, pet-friendly traffic that could drive sales even higher.

 “We think the retail site has a lot of upsides,” Caonex says.
 “If it’s done right, it could be a big opportunity for our business.”